UofT-DSI/git/README.md

 ## Description

-This module is focused on version control with Git, and how it connects to the ethical discussions of reproducibility.
+This module is focused on version control with Git and GitHub, and how it connects to the ethical discussions of reproducibility.
 Learners will set up Git and create and use repositories, including recording, viewing and undoing changes.
 They will also learn how to create branches and collaborate with others with shared branches.
 This module will also introduce some more advanced commands such as de-bugging and history editing.

 Throughout the entire module, Learners will learn how to problem-solve through live coding.
 They will also learn about reproducibility and how to center it within their work.